European Commission cuts forecasts, euro zone recovery delayed

 Euro zone leaders are putting their faith in a proposed 300 billion euro fund to invest in projects to revive the economy.

-The European Commission's new president, Jean-Claude Juncker, has promised to unveil the plan in December, but economists warn the programme will not be enough.
+The European Commission's new president, Jean-Claude Juncker, has promised to unveil the plan in December, but economists warn the program will not be enough.

 "Investment is still considerably lower than the level it was at before the crisis," said Moscovici.
 "This is not specific to the most vulnerable countries ...
 An acceleration of investment is essential."